Interactive Grid Parity Map for Solar Energy - United States

 Click to read about our methodology.

 Solar electricity estimates are determined using solar radiation values for state capitals.
 Solar generation figures are based on an average-sized residential solar PV system of 5 kW that is operational for 25 years.
-Default installation cost is estimated to be $4/watt (not including the 30% federal tax credit).
+Default installation cost is estimated to be $3/watt (not including the 30% federal tax credit).
+This figure is based on an NREL study published in September 2017.
 Where available, state-based solar tax credits were also included in the levelized cost calculations (other incentives, such as performance payments or property tax exemptions, are not included).

 Utility rates are based on the monthly residential rate data set as reported by the EIA.
 Utility rates are computed using the last 12 available months in the dataset.